rarebreed/protean-service/protean/README.md

 The last one, CARPG, is probably new because AFAIK, I just made it up.
 It stands for Computer Assisted Role Playing Game.
 In a TTRPG, you don't need anything electronic at all.
-Just some paper, pens, the rules, dice, and possibly maps, screens, and other gaming miscellania.
-Retro isn't really meant for this kind of play style, though in theory, you could print out the rules and character sheets.
+Just some paper, pens, the rules, dice, and possibly maps, screens, and other gaming miscellania.  protean isn't really meant for this kind of play style, though in theory, you could print out the rules and character sheets.

 In a CRPG, you are playing either a single player RPG, like Skyrim, or a multiplayer RPG, like World of Warcraft.
-For CRPG's, retro is designed to be a library that you can use to define your character.
+For CRPG's, protean is designed to be a library that you can use to define your character.
 It defines things like Attributes, personality traits, damage classes, equipment building, etc, that you can use to help speed up the build of your game.

-The primary mode of retro however, is as a CARPG.
+The primary mode of protean however, is as a CARPG.
 So what is a CARPG?
 A CARPG is sort of a hybrid between a CRPG and a PPRPG.
 You use a web browser or app as your "map and miniatures", and your character sheet and dice rolling can be done via the app as well.
 If you have used Roll 20, then it's very much in the same vein.
 The main difference is that you the user can design your own game rules, expansions, adventures etc.  It's all pluggable and modular.

+## Solo playing

+Many gamers are not able, or even desire, to play with groups of other gamers.
+Even in this day and age of virtual table top systems that allow gamers to play together remotely, there is still a not insignificant niche of players who do solo playing.
+The Mythic game system is a great example, and it has been a best seller on drivethrurpg.com for several weeks now.

+protean also caters to this crowd by making it easier to do solo playing.
+This includes tables

 ## Design

-retro will fit into a larger eco system which will include kubernetes services to set up everything needed to play from the web:
+protean will fit into a larger eco system which will include kubernetes services to set up everything needed to play from the web:

 - Web server backend for websockets, authentication and WebRTC